litestar-org/litestar/docs/usage/1-routing/1-registering-routes.md

 # Registering Routes

-At the root of every `Starlite` application there is an instance of the class `starlite.app.Starlite`, on which the root level controllers, routers and route handler functions are registered using the `route_handlers` kwarg:
+At the root of every Starlite application there is an instance of the [`Starlite`][starlite.app.Starlite] class, on which the root level controllers, routers and route handler functions are registered using the `route_handlers` kwarg:

 ```python
 from starlite import Starlite, get